 VirTra Systems, Inc. (the "Company" or "VirTra") is engaged in the sale and development of judgmental use of force training simulators and firearms training simulators for law enforcement, military and commercial uses.
 The Company sells simulators worldwide through a direct sales force and international distribution partners.
-The Company was incorporated in Texas in February 2000 and the corporate office is located in Tempe, Arizona.
+The original business started in 1993 as Ferris Productions, Inc. In September 2001, Ferris Productions, Inc. merged with GameCom, Inc. to ultimately become VirTra Systems, Inc., a Texas Corporation.
+The corporate office is located in Tempe, Arizona.
 All transactions are denominated in US dollars.

-Liquidity and Basis of Presentation
+Basis of Presentation and Use of Estimates